gensx-inc/gensx/packages/gensx-core/README.md

 // You can build complex workflows by nesting components.
 When you pass a child function to a component, it will be called with the output of that component, and you can use that output inside any child components.
 If you don't specify a function as a child, the result from that leaf node will be bubbled up as the final result.
 //
-// We again wrap using the gsx.Component function, and we annotate the output type with the type of the final result. const ParallelResearch = gsx.Component< ParallelResearchComponentProps, ParallelResearchOutput
+// We again wrap using the gensx.Component function, and we annotate the output type with the type of the final result. const ParallelResearch = gensx.Component< ParallelResearchComponentProps, ParallelResearchOutput
 >("ParallelResearch", ({ prompt }) => (